msaadq/networking-with-combine/README.md

                     // Add debug statements or triggers
                 }
             }, receiveValue: { value in
-                // Utilize the returned value
+                // Utilize the returned image
             })
 ```